jjn7702/SECJ2154-OOP/Submission/sec01_perdana/Group9/readme.md

 ## Description 📝

-The goal of the Hospital Management System is to improve our healthcare service system.
+The healthcare sector is important to the society, and efficient administration of healthcare facilities is necessary to guarantee patient safety and enhance the efficiency and effectiveness of the operational processes.
+From patient registration to inventory management, the Hospital Management System (HMS) is a complete system that automates and optimizes many elements of hospital operations.
+The goal of this project is to improve the healthcare services by creating a stable and user friendly hospital management system.

 ## Prepared by 🧑‍💻